Multimeter Working Principle

 The same galvanometer can be used for measuring current when it is converted into an ammeter by connecting a small resistance Rsh in parallel with the meter, as shown in the figure.

-If G is the internal resistance of meter, Ig its full-scale deflection current and I is the total current to be measured, then the value of shunt resistance Rsh required can be found as under:
+If G is the internal resistance of the meter, Ig is its full-scale deflection current and I is the total current to be measured, then the value of shunt resistance Rsh required can be found as under:

 (I – Ig)Rsh = IgG